 Model development includes the below parameters:

-ii) loss given default (LGD), which gives the percentage of exposure the bank might lose if the borrower defaults; and
+- Loss Given Default (LGD), which gives the percentage of exposure the bank might lose if the borrower defaults; and

-iii) exposure at default (EAD), which gives an estimate of the outstanding amount (drawn amounts) in case the borrower defaults.
+- Exposure At Default (EAD), which gives an estimate of the outstanding amount (drawn amounts) in case the borrower defaults.

 The loss projections are derived from the PD models applied to the monthly LGD and EAD estimates that yield expected losses for each month.
 Summing across all months gives each account’s total expected loss and summing across all accounts gives the total portfolio expected loss.